-You can change health plans as many times as you want, but not more than once a month.
+You can change health plans as many times as you want.
 If you call to change your health plan on or before the 15th of the month, the change will take place on the first day of the next month.
 If you call after the 15th of the month, the change will take place the first day of the second month after that.
 For example: